AlienVault-OTX/OTX-Python-SDK/README.md

 For more information about the particular API calls see  https://otx.alienvault.com/api (Endpoint details on 'docs' tab)

-# Installation with Python Notebook
+# Installation Process with Python Notebook
 1. Clone this repo
 2. Install pandas